Twins vs. Guardians Player Props Betting Odds

-Jose Ramirez and Byron Buxton are two of the players with prop bets for the taking when the Cleveland Guardians and the Minnesota Twins meet at Progressive Field on Saturday (at 6:10 PM ET).
+Player prop bet odds for Byron Buxton, Jose Ramirez and others are listed when the Minnesota Twins visit the Cleveland Guardians at Progressive Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!